cadecuddy/lightshot_scraper/README.md

 From there it'll ask how many attempts at link generation/downloading you want, and it'll perform them in real time until completition

-**NOTE: There's no way of knowing what pictures you'll find, but this has a lot of practical usage, such as image set generation**
+**NOTE: There's no way of knowing what pictures you'll find, but this has a lot of practical usage such as image set generation**